croffler/hugo-test/site/content/xap97/installation-guide.markdown

 * On Windows, you might unzip it into `c:\tools\`, which will create `c:\tools\{{%version "gshome-directory"%}}`.

 gshome-directory
 * On Unix, you might unzip it into `/usr/local/`, which will create `/usr/local/{{%version "gshome-directory"%}}`.
-Youâ€™ll also need to grant execution permissions to the scripts in the bin folder.
+You'll also need to grant execution permissions to the scripts in the bin folder.